Share →

-CDs are obsolete.
 By the time I got my first CD player and my first CD, back in 1985, CDs were already obsolete.
-Now, if you think about that, that’s just about the dumbest lie ever.
-But in 1985, the third generation of CD players were on the market and CD-ROM drives were released.
-From there, it’s a downhill slide to Napster and Kazaa and DVDs.
-It’s like, inevitable, teleological.
+Now, if you think about that, that’s just about the dumbest lie ever I ever told you.
+In 1985, however, the third generation of CD players were on the market already, and CD-ROM drives were released.
+From there, it’s a downhill slide to Napster, Kazaa, and DVDs.
+It’s inevitable, teleological.

 My computer is in the shop.
 I’m getting a DVD write drive installed.
-I’m so behind.
+That’s already obsolete.

 I’m moving offices from one room to the other at home…moving into the bigger bedroom, right?
-And so tonite I’m throwing out my CD player.
+And so tonight I’m throwing out my CD player.
 It’s old.
 Crappy.
 Still works.
 But crappy.
+Get it?
+Obsolete.
+In demand of upgrade.
+The lifespan of a fruit fly is built in to the genetic code, I’m sure of it.

 From Purple Rain (Prince; 1984):